grey-cat-1908/website/content/blog/1d-collisions/index.md

 In any collision, momentum is conserved.
 An elastic collision is an collision, as a result of which the total kinetic energy of the colliding particles is conserved.

+The conservation of momentum before and after the collision is expressed by the following equation:

 $$
 m_{1}\vec{v}_{1} + m_{2}\vec{v}_{2} = m_{1}\vec{v'}_{1} + m_{2}\vec{v'}_{2}
 $$

+And the conservation of the total kinetic energy before and after the collision is expressed by the following equation:

 $$
 \frac{m_{1}{v_{1}}^2}{2} + \frac{m_{2}{v_{2}}^2}{2} = \frac{m_{1}{v'_{1}}^2}{2} + \frac{m_{2}{v'_{2}}^2}{2}
 $$

+The aforementioned equations can be transformed into the following system:

 $$
 \begin{cases}